ampproject/amphtml/extensions/amp-twitter/amp-twitter.md

 ##### data-* (optional)

-You can specify options for the Tweet appearance by setting `data-` attributes.
+You can specify options for the Tweet or Moment appearance by setting `data-` attributes.
 For example, `data-cards="hidden"` deactivates Twitter cards.
 For details on the available options, see Twitter's docs [for tweets](https://developer.twitter.com/en/docs/twitter-for-websites/embedded-tweets/guides/embedded-tweet-parameter-reference) and [for moments](https://developer.twitter.com/en/docs/twitter-for-websites/moments/guides/parameter-reference0).

 <div>